naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 npm install --save-dev @types/dotenv
 ```

-Create a `.env` file in your project root and add the following content.
+Create a `.env` file in the project root and add the following content.

 ```properties
 SERVER_PORT=8080